 Employees don’t need to do much other than choose from a set of super funds pre-selected by the company— at least if they are content with the guaranteed contributions from their employer.

-No matter how convenient it seems, however, a basic knowledge on how super works would help you avoid complications and maximize your retirement savings.
-Here are some of the things you have to know about the super:
+No matter how convenient it seems, however, a basic knowledge on how super works would help you avoid complications and maximise retirement savings.
+Here are some of the things you have to know about super:

 The only thing a person needs to qualify for a super is to be employed in Australia.
 Once employed, employers are required by law to give guaranteed contributions for your super account, except for those whose employers come from Norfolk Island because they have a different rate for contribution.